-You can’t go in the cabin but it is an awesome and historic spot to see.
-There is a nice brook that runs by it so make sure to take a break here.
+You can’t go in the cabin, but it is an impressive and historic spot to see.
+There is a gentle brook that runs by it, so make sure to take a break here.

 The trail continues in and out of shaded areas as you wander on for the next mile.

 From here, the trail climbs again, and you start getting views of Temple Crag in front of you.